 As Connecticut's business registrar, Secretary Merrill has made it easier for businesses to interact with the office by increasing online functionality, improving response times and connecting businesses with government resources.
 Merrill has partnered with the U.S. Department of Commerce Export Assistance Center, the General Services Administration, and Small Business Development Administration to distribute information about business assistance and educational events being offered by these agencies.
 Secretary Merrill also launched an award-winning online business startup tool to help entrepreneurs navigate through various state and federal agencies.
 She also led the development of Connecticut's e-Regulations System, an online platform that provides access to all agency regulation-making records with real-times updates.

 Prior to her election as Secretary of the State, Denise Merrill served as State Representative from the 54th General Assembly District for 17 years, representing the towns of Mansfield and Chaplin.
 First elected to the General Assembly in 1994, Merrill rose to the rank of House Majority Leader from 2009-2011.
 She also served as the House Chair of the budget writing Appropriations Committee from 2005-2009, as vice-chair of the Education Committee from 1994-1999 and as a member of the Government Administration and Elections Committee from 1995-1997.
 In a 2009 poll done by Connecticut magazine, Majority Leader Merrill was named by her colleagues in the legislature as "Most Respected by the Other Side of the Aisle" and "Most Effective Legislator."

 Secretary Merrill is a graduate of the University of Connecticut, is licensed to practice law in the state of California, and is a classically trained pianist.
 She lives in Hartford.
-Her family includes husband Dr. Stephen Leach and his two sons, her three grown children and five grandchildren.
+Her family includes husband Dr. Stephen Leach and his two sons, her three grown children and six grandchildren.